GoodDee/Book-Master-Thesis-from-Scratch/README.md

 ### Day 9: Present Your Results (Intro & Conclusion & Abstract)
 9.1 When Should You Start Writing?
 9.2 What are Similarities and differences of Intro, Conclusion and Abstract?
-9.3 (PRO-TIP) Which One First?
+9.3 (PRO-TIP) Which One to Write First?
 Second?
 Third?
 ### Day 10: Pass the Final Hurdle (Thesis Defense)
 10.1 Which One Do you Choose?
 Only Writing, Or Writing + Oral Defense?
 10.2 What Are (Hidden) Defense Committee Rubrics?